Algebraic geometry at Stanford

 We have an active algebraic geometry seminar at Stanford, which meets

-meets four times per year.
+meets four times per year (which may resume at some point).

 a twice-yearly conference rotating around

-We often have funding to send students to conferences.
+We often send students to conferences.

 There are often talks in the topology, number theory, and symplectic